sendwithus/battlesnake/README.md

 TODO

+## FAQ

+#### Will there be food provided?
+* Yes, BattleSnake has partnered with four food trucks to provide lunch and dinner free of charge to all participants and volunteers.
+You will be given a lunch and dinner voucher to use when you check-in and register your team.
+The trucks will be located at the [Royal BC Museum](http://royalbcmuseum.bc.ca/visit/plan-your-visit/eat-drink).

+#### What should I bring for the day?
+* Bring your laptop with power adapter and a water bottle.
+That is it!

+#### Is there an after party this year?
+* Yes, Barkerville Beer is hosting the BattleSnake after party at The Guild Freehouse.
+It will start right after the tournament is finished.
+Small bites will be provided for all attendees and the first 50 arrivals will receive a free glass of beer.

+#### Can I work on my snake before the event?
+* YES!
+We highly recommend it.

+#### How do I collect Bounty Snake prizes?
+* If you want to collect a Bounty Snake prize you have to go to the company booth that is hosting that snake and challenge them to a duel.
+The company will run the battle and if your snake is victorious you will be awarded the prize.
+Each snake will have different win conditions so come prepared.

 ## Contributing

 Have sample code you'd like to share?
 Have useful links?
 See a typo?

 Create a Pull Request on Github or email us at [battlesnake@sendwithus.com](mailto:battlesnake@sendwithus.com).